qrxnz/nveem/README.md

   home.packages = [ inputs.nveem.packages.${pkgs.system}.default ];
 }
 ```

 or

-You can install this package imperatively with the following command
+You can install this package imperatively with the following command;

 ```nix
 nix profile install github:qrxnz/nveem